puppetlabs/puppet-docs/source/puppetdb/1/spec_curl.markdown

 ## Using `curl` From Remote Hosts (SSL/HTTPS)

-To make secured requests from other hosts, you will need to supply the following on the command line:
+To make secured requests from other hosts, you will need to supply the following via the command line:

 * Your site's CA certificate (`--cacert`)
 * An SSL certificate signed by your site's Puppet CA (`--cert`)
 * The private key for that certificate (`--key`)

-Any node managed by puppet agent will have all of these, and you can re-use them for contacting PuppetDB.
+Any node managed by puppet agent will already have all of these and you can re-use them for contacting PuppetDB.
 You can also generate a new cert on the CA puppet master with the `puppet cert generate` command.

 > **Note:** If you have turned on [certificate whitelisting][whitelist], you must make sure to authorize the certificate you are using.